neil314159/portfolio-project-3/README.md

 1. Log into your GitHub account.
 1. Navigate to the project page found [here](https://github.com/neil314159/portfolio-project-3).
 1. Click the 'Fork' icon on the upper right hand side of the screen.
-1. This action copies the code into yoru own repo so you can examine and edit it in the development environment of your choice.
+1. This action copies the code into your own repo so you can examine and edit it in the development environment of your choice.

 #### Cloning to Gitpod
-1. Install the Google Chrome Gitpod plugin found [here](https://github.com/neil314159/portfolio-project-3).
+1. Install the Google Chrome Gitpod plugin found [here](https://chrome.google.com/webstore/detail/gitpod-always-ready-to-co/dodmmooeoklaejobgleioelladacbeki).
 1. Navigate to the project repository page [here](https://github.com/neil314159/portfolio-project-3).
 1. Click the green GitPod button on the top right of the screen.
 1. This will open the project in a virtual GitPod workspace.